Proposals for closer integration of trans-Tasman banking regulation and supervision

 (e) invite the RBNZ to develop the enhanced home-host model for supervision.

 (f) direct the Treasury to form a working group with the RBNZ and MED to develop recommendations for how the issues identified in the early-July joint report could be addressed to achieve greater integration of the New Zealand and Australian financial systems and their regulation.

-(g) agree to the terms of reference for this review, attached in appendix one.
+(g) agree to the terms of reference for this review, attached in Appendix 1.

 (h) direct the working group to report back to me on progress made on this review prior to my scheduled meeting with Mr Costello on single economic market issues in February 2005.